 The primary role of your adrenal glands is to produce and regulate the stress hormone cortisol.
-Your adrenal glands also produce sex hormones, estrogen and progesterone, and they produce your neurotransmitters, adrenaline (epinephrine), norepinephrine, and dopamine.
+Your adrenal glands also produce sex hormones (estrogen and progesterone) and neurotransmitters adrenaline (epinephrine), norepinephrine, and dopamine.

-Causes of Stress:
+Causes of Stress

 - lack of sleep